 Journals can also help if you want to try a different way of using CBD, like a vape, for example…More on that later.

 To ensure optimal effectiveness, you need to be aware that some methods are felt quicker over others, and are absorbed at a better rate than others too!

 What’s your target?
 Are you looking for a localised effect?
 If so, topical creams might be useful to explore.

-Should you wish to go ahead to find you dose after this, you can follow the low and slow methodology, iterating your dose at a weekly cadence, adjusted according to how you feel to find your ‘sweet spot’.
+Should you wish to go ahead to find you dose after this, you can follow the low and slow methodology, iterating your dose at a weekly cadence, adjusted according to how you feel and increase the dosage to find your ‘sweet spot’.

-(1) Your weight and age
+(1) Your body weight and age

 (3) What you are trying to achieve by using CBD